 OnDeck is a little bit costlier than PayPal Working Capital, however.
 Their business model is about making capital accessible for borrowers who wouldn’t qualify for a better product (like SBA loans, medium-term loans, or longer-term lines of credit), so they can charge higher interest rates.

 APRs on OnDeck loans can range from 29.9% to 97.3% (based on loans originated in the half-year ending March 31, 2022).
 OnDeck also offers a less costly short-term line of credit, but that’s a little harder to qualify for.

 Read our full OnDeck Review.

 Kabbage offers a short-term line of credit that is specifically designed to provide working capital for small businesses.
-The use of funds, time frame, and loan amounts make Kabbage products pretty similar to that of PayPal’s.
+The use of funds and time frame make Kabbage products pretty similar to that of PayPal’s.

 Read our full Kabbage review.